higherkindness/mu-haskell/schema/README.md

      , ... ]
 ```

+If you use the `protobuf` or `protobufFile` quasi-quoters to import your Protocol Buffers schemas, this is done automatically for you.

 ## Registry

 Schemas evolve over time.
 It is a good practice to keep an inventory of all the schemas you can work with, in the form of a *registry*.
 Using `mu-schema` you can declare one such registry by giving an instance of the `Registry` type family: